Commercial Property Coverage – 3 Key Terms

 While there’s a number of commercial property coverage terms, this brief overview focuses on just three.

-What Are Some Commercial Property Coverage Terms You Should Know?
+Commercial Property Coverage Terms – 3 That You Should Know

 If you are looking to renew or purchase commercial property coverage, understanding common industry terminology is critical.
 Brokers, insurers, claims adjusters, underwriters and other professionals use very specific terms when describing industry products and services.
 When you complete a commercial property insurance application or review a policy, terms to keep in mind include: